-The interest rate for loans will be the Prime Rate published by the Wall Street Journal bank survey at the time of application.
-For projects located in an Economically Distressed area, the interest rate shall be 1.5 percent (1.5%) or 150 basis points below the Prime Rate or 3 percent, whichever is lower.
+Generally, the interest rate for loans will be the Prime Rate published by the Wall Street Journal bank survey at the time of application.
+For projects located in an Economically Distressed area or Designated Rural County, the interest rate shall be 1.5 percent (1.5%) or 150 basis points below the Prime Rate or 3 percent, whichever is lower.

 Loans have a one percent (1%) loan origination fee of the total loan amount, payable prior to loan disbursement.
 For projects located in an Economically Distressed area, the loan origination fee shall be waived.
 Additional fees shall apply for real estate transactions where title letters and commitments become necessary.

 A General Business Security Agreement or Specific Security Agreement will be required.
 Subordination of WEDC’s loan to those of the primary lender may be required.

 WEDC will require personal or corporate guaranties for any owner, generally with ownership in the company equal to or more than 20%.
 WEDC may also choose to add contingencies for release of these guaranties following additional financing or other milestones.

 Assist four businesses and achieve a 3:1 leverage of other investment.

 Recipients will be required to annually submit a performance report documenting job creation, job retention, capital investment, as well as any other contract deliverable.